Getting involved in golf for the first time may seem daunting especially as everyone involved seems to be sometimes speaking a different language.

 A beginner may find this a bit nerve-wracking so it may be prudent to only play this game on the practice putting green until you feel more proficient.

-Consistently good putting can save you many strokes in a round.
+Consistently good putting can save you many strokes in a full round of golf.